esmero/archipelago-documentation/docs/embargo.md

     }
     ```

-Functional results for objects with future dates in the 'embargo_ip_bypass' key:
+Functional results for objects with IP range/s specified in the 'embargo_ip_bypass' key:

 - File media viewer does not display for individuals accessing the Digital Object from IP addresses not listed in the 'embargo_ip_bypass' key in
 - Metadata record displays as usual.